Sunday, March 30, 2025

 Barns Barns, Barns... like my previous post, I’m sharing my observations of what’s around us.
 That activity plus trying to keep current on the hobby is a daily event that I never tire of….

-This our barn.
+This is our barn.
 I want to call your attention to several things.
 First, note the range of color in the slate roof.
 Next, check out the weathered paint.
 I think this is one of the nicest features.
 I cringe every time someone buys an old farm, rips off the slate roof and then paints over a nice patina that took decades to form.

 During this "rehab" most of the wood siding on the lower level had to be removed.
 Much was rotted, anyway.
 To match the upper level, I applied my modeling skills and did some "full scale modeling/weathering".
 Specifically, I first applied a coat of Benjamin Moore "Driftwood" stain.
 On top of that (using a wide brush) I dry brushed a straight white stain...Viola'!